 Research and applications of quantum information technology (QIT) are accelerating globally.
 The computation power brought by quantum computing has a threat on the security of ICT networks.
 On the other hand, quantum key distribution provides long-term security guaranteed by the principles of quantum mechanics.
 Quantum teleportation could connect distributed quantum computing processors, quantum sensors and other quantum information processing nodes to form a QIN, and distribute quantum information in a long distance.
 New applications of QIN, such as distributed quantum computing and quantum sensors network, might be provided in the future.
 It is necessary to perform comprehensive investigations and analysis of the impact of QIT on networks.

 The metro/backbone QKD network construction and satellite-based quantum communication experimental application have been realized in last decade.
 These developments provide specific requirements for QKD standardization, including QKD equipment reliability and practical security, QKD network survivability and robustness, inter-domain operation and management, and QKD integration with existing optical communication networks.
-These requirements involve the scope of several study groups of ITU-T and are essential for the future application of QKD technology.
+These requirements involve the scope of several study groups of ITU-T which have already been working on “Framework for Networks to supporting Quantum Key Distribution” in SG13, “Security framework for Quantum Key Distribution in Telecom network” in SG17, and “Quantum Noise Random Number Generator Architecture” in SG17 and are essential for the future application of QKD technology.

 Apart from QKD, tremendous efforts had been devoted to the realization of other QIN technologies.
 In recent years we have witnessed a rapid development of quantum teleportation, quantum repeater, and quantum computing, whose feasibility has been demonstrated through various prototypes and experiments.
 Thus it is urgent and essential to conduct relevant technical progress investigation, impact assessment, and standardization possibility analysis.